We have been following a clear process to develop our proposals for the replacement pipeline:

-In December 2017 we launched the SLP project.
+- In December 2017 we launched the Southampton to London Pipeline Project.
 A total of 17 corridors were developed initially, and six were then shortlisted: three in the south and three in the north.

-For people who may be affected by the preferred corridor, we will be in touch via our land agent team, Fisher German LLP, to provide updates on the project.
+For those who may be affected by the initial working route, we will be in touch via our land agent team, Fisher German LLP, to provide updates on the project.